Event Holidays and when to see them

 Great Rail Journeys have three different holiday itineraries visiting the Passion Play in 2020, where we combine Oberammergau with beautiful Lake Garda, Bavaria and the Austrian Alps.
 However, with every place on our tours in 2010 selling out far in advance of the first performance date, if you are planning to see the Passion Play in 2020 with us, it is vital you book as soon as possible.

 The Oberammergau Passion Play is famous across the world for its marvellous retelling of the Passion of the Christ.
-Celebrate the play with top tier tickets before embarking on a wonderful 7-night cruise on the magnificent Rhine river.… see more
+Celebrate the play with tier 1 tickets before embarking on a wonderful 7-night cruise on the magnificent Rhine river.… see more

 11 daysView tour details >